-"The multifaceted character of the topic, the novel insights, the new information presenting the most up-to-date the collegial atmosphere at the conference were a vital contribution to the general understanding of the Shoah," concluded Director of the Research Institute Dr. Iael Nidam-Orvieto.
-"Awareness of the broad scope of camps is vital in understanding that the anti-Jewish campaign unleashed by Nazi Germany was - unfortunately - so successful due to the fact that this campaign was carried out not only by Germans and Austrians, but also by many others beyond the main perpetrators."
+The conference was concluded by Professor (Emeritus) Alan Kramer of Trinity College, Dublin, an expert on concentration Orvieto.
+"Awareness of the broad scope of camps is vital in understanding that the anti-Jewish campaign unleashed by Nazi Germany was - unfortunately - so successful owing to the fact that this campaign was carried out not only by Germans and Austrians, but also by many others beyond the main perpetrators."